flutterwtf/VR-Player/README.md

 ```
 ### VrPlayerController

-The `VrPlayerController` can be used to change the state of a `VrPlayer`  Note that the methods can only be used after the `VrPlayer` has been created,
+The `VrPlayerController` can be used to change the state of a `VrPlayer`  Note that the methods can only be used after the `VrPlayer` has been created.

  Method | Description
 --- | ---